uncertainkitten/fetch-takehome/README.md

 To run this repo locally, navigate into the project directory on console and run "npm run dev"

-To visit the live site go to (I haven't uploaded it yet I'll change this later)
+To visit the live site go to https://uncertainkitten.github.io/fetch-takehome/